-Creating a diverse and inclusive workforce has been an important part of the hiring process for several companies in recent decades, and significant resources have been devoted to diversity, equity, and inclusion initiatives.
-Diversity and inclusion in the workplace have therefore been a hot topic for several years.
-Particularly in 2020 as more companies publish their diversity figures and deliver on their promise to become more inclusive.
+Creating a diverse and inclusive workforce has been an essential part of the hiring process for several companies in recent decades, and significant resources have been devoted to diversity, equity, and inclusion initiatives.
+Therefore, diversity and inclusion in the workplace have been a hot topic for several years.
+Notably, in 2020, more companies published their diversity figures and delivered on their promise to become more inclusive.

-In today’s world, diversity and a multicultural background are very important factors to consider when hiring employees, as evidenced by the growing number of inquiries on this topic.
-It is extremely important to communicate this commitment to inclusion and diversity effectively to attract the best possible applicants.
+In today’s world, knowing how to measure diversity is a significant factor to consider when hiring employees, as evidenced by the growing number of inquiries on this topic.
+Communicating this commitment to inclusion and diversity effectively is extremely important to attract the best possible applicants.

-In a survey conducted by Glassdoor, more than 50% of the incumbent employees wanted the workplace to dedicate more resources to enhancing diversity, and employer diversity was found to be important during the assessment of employment prospects by 67%.
+In a survey conducted by Glassdoor, more than 50% of the incumbent employees wanted the workplace to dedicate more resources to enhancing diversity, and employer diversity was found to be necessary during the assessment of employment prospects by 67%.
 Recruitment can be further enhanced by using data from interviews to make better decisions regarding the hiring process.

-Before we get directly to the answers, it is important to understand why diversity needs to be measured in the interview/hiring process.
+Before we get directly to the answers, it is essential to understand why and how to measure diversity in the interview/hiring process.
 First, it is well known that diversity in the workforce leads to better performance in the organization.
 A diverse workforce increases the quality of ideas, perspectives, and overall vision.
-It improves the way different challenges are handled, increases innovation, and helps in achieving goals accurately.
+It improves how different challenges are handled, increases innovation, and helps achieve goals accurately.
 Moreover, the goal of diversity is the right thing to do.
-We must learn to overcome our unconscious biases and select people based on merit and qualifications, regardless of any form of discrimination.
+We must learn to overcome our unconscious biases and select people based on merit and qualifications, regardless of discrimination.

 Let us now discuss how to measure diversity in a company.

 Track essential data

 It is vital to track essential dates to understand how to measure diversity.
 Companies must follow the composition of their workforce to increase diversity in hiring future candidates by analyzing the current members.